 During 1996, we entered into a 30-year capital lease for a building with our principal stockholder and chairman, which was the headquarters of the discontinued Cellular operation sold in 2004.
 Payments on the capital lease were based upon the construction costs of the building and the then-current interest rates.
-This capital lease was refinanced in December 2006 and the lease expires on November 30, 2026.
-The effective interest rate on the capital lease obligation is 8%.
-The Company subleases the building to Airtyme Communications LLC for monthly payments of \$60 for a term of three years, which expires on October 15, 2015.
+The effective interest rate on the capital lease obligation was 8% and the lease expiration was November 30, 2026.
+The Company has most recently been subletting the building to Reliance Communications LLC for monthly payments of \$60 for a term of three years.
+In December 2014, Myra Properties LLC, an affiliate of Reliance Communications LLC, purchased the building from Voxx's principal stockholder, causing the lease between Voxx and the stockholder to be terminated.
+As a result of the transaction, the Company realized a gain of \$846, net of tax and net of a termination penalty of \$573 paid to the stockholder at the termination date.
+The gain is recorded in paid in capital on the Consolidated Balance Sheet.
 We also lease another facility from our principal stockholder which expires on November 30, 2016.

-Total lease payments required under all related party leases for the five-year period ending February 28, 2019 are \$5,264.
+Total lease payments required under all related party leases for the five-year period ending February 28, 2020 are \$1,463.